Hey there, autumn enthusiasts! And welcome to my Fall Bucket List: 100 fun things to do this fall! (2023 edition)

 56. Read a NY Bestseller

-Read good NY Bestseller.
-Currently, I’m reading The seven husbands of Evelyn Hugo By Taylor Jenkins Reid!
+Currently, I’m reading The Seven Husbands of Evelyn Hugo By Taylor Jenkins Reid!
 If you are looking for a good book-I highly recommend anything by Taylor Jenkins Reid.
-She is such a talented writer.

 57. Plan a trip for the Thanksgiving holiday.